moffzilla/abx-Powershell/README.md

    ![New Action](https://github.com/moffzilla/abx-Powershell/blob/master/media/newAction.png)

-Select "Powershell" and Instead of "Write Script", Select Import Package and import your zip file (e.g. VRA_Powershell_vro_05.zip is a pre-staged working action)
+Select "Powershell" and Instead of "Write Script", Select Import Package and import your zip file

+	(e.g. VRA_Powershell_vro_05.zip is a pre-staged working action)

    ![importAction](https://github.com/moffzilla/abx-Powershell/blob/master/media/importAction.png)

-Define inputs required by the script ( see defaults below ) and define the Main Function as point of entry *handler.handler
+Define inputs required by the script ( see defaults below ) and define the Main Function as point of entry

+	handler.handler

    ![inputAction](https://github.com/moffzilla/abx-Powershell/blob/master/media/inputAction.png)

 Please note that for actions imported from a ZIP package, the main function must also include the name of the script file that contains the entry point.
-For example, if your main script file is titled handler.py and your entry point is handler (context, inputs), the name of the main function must be *handler.handler.

 You can select your prefered FaaS Provider or simply let vRA to do it for you by selecting "Auto"